 Find out if money orders have been cashed or deposited

-When you pay with a money order and would like to know if your payment's been received and cashed by the right person rather than stolen, there’s no easy way to tell unless you speak with the recipient.
+When you pay with a money order, you may want to know if your payment has been received and cashed by the right person (rather than stolen).
+Unfortunately, the details are not readily available.

 Unlike personal checks, money orders aren’t directly linked to your personal bank account—you often buy them with cash (though some places will accept a debit card).
 If you pay with cash, you won't see any evidence of the money order clearing in your bank transaction history.
 However, you can track money order payments by placing a request with the money order issuer.

-With MoneyGram, you can find out if a money order online.
+With MoneyGram, you can check the status of a money order online.
 For a Western Union money order, you can call a toll free number before taking additional steps.
-For USPS money orders (or to get more details from any issuer), you’ll submit a form and pay a modest fee for the tracking service.
+For USPS money orders (or to get more details from any issuer), you submit a form and pay a modest fee for the tracking service.

-After about 30 days, the issuer will either send a copy of the endorsed money order (showing who cashed or deposited it, and when) or a notice that the money order has not yet been cashed.
-If the money order is still outstanding, you should still have the option to cancel it and get a refund.
+After about 30 days, the issuer typically sends a copy of the endorsed money order (showing who cashed or deposited it, and when) or a notice that the money order has not yet been cashed.
+If the money order is still outstanding, you may have the option to cancel it and get a refund.
 The exact process varies from issuer to issuer.

 Making Your Request

 - Service fees: Tracking a money order is time-consuming, and it can be expensive.
-The USPS is most affordable at $5.95, but other issuers charge $15 or more to research your payment.
-You also have to fill out forms, sometimes in person, and you might not get an answer (much less a refund) for 30 days or more.
+The USPS is most affordable at $6.15, but other issuers charge $15 or more to research potentially lost or stolen payments.
+You may also have to fill out forms, sometimes in person, and you might not get an answer (much less a refund) for 30 days or more.

-- Wait: Money order issuers suggest waiting at least two weeks after you send a payment before giving up and canceling a money order.
-Most letters get to their destination within a few days, but for some reason payments seem to move slower.
+- Consider waiting: It may be worth waiting at least two weeks after you send a payment before giving up and canceling a money order.
+Most letters arrive at their destination within a few days, but for some reason payments seem to move slower.
 Especially with holidays and weekends, that process can take even longer.
 What’s more, your recipient may have been busy or out of town when the payment arrived.
 That said, if anything seems fishy, it's smart to seek answers quickly.

 Tracking Money Orders from the USPS

-If you used a USPS money order, you’ll need to visit a post office and fill out PS Form 6401 - Money Order Inquiry.
-To complete that form, you’ll need the receipt from your original purchase showing the money order number, amount, and information about the post office you purchased from.
+If you used a USPS money order, you need to visit a post office and fill out PS Form 6401 - Money Order Inquiry.
+To complete that form, you need the receipt from your original purchase showing the money order number, amount, and information about the post office you purchased from.

-Currently, the USPS charges $5.95 for researching your money order.
-The process takes at least 30 days, and (if the money order has been cashed or deposited) you’ll get a copy of the front and back of the document.
-With that information, you can find out where the money eventually went.
+Currently, the USPS charges $6.15 for researching your money order.
+The process takes at least 30 days, and if the money order has been cashed or deposited, you’ll receive a copy of the front and back of the document.
+With that information, you can learn where the money ultimately went.

 If you don’t have your money order number, you’ll need to pay an additional $40 and fill out a different form for MoneyGram to dig up the information you need.
 You can also request these services in person with a MoneyGram agent to ensure that the process goes smoothly.

 For more information and links to the forms in Spanish and English, visit MoneyGram’s money order service pages.